ElGigi/FlysystemUsefulAdapters/README.md

 The `FallbackAdapter` adapter allow to write or read on a fallback adapter.

-Imagine that your main adapter is a S3 in an unavailable region, to continu to receive files from your customers, you can use a fallback adapter on another region.
+Imagine that your main adapter is a S3 in an unavailable region, to continue to receive files from your customers, you can use a fallback adapter on another region.

 ### LogAdapter